ferderber/comp354-myMoney/documentation/README.md

 ### LaTeX
 Documentation is to be generated using the LaTeX system.<br/>
 Asuming you have no idea where to start...
 The following are some introductory information on how to generate LaTeX that I used for 353's E/R diagrams using TeX Studio, tikv, and ulem.
 Tex Studio has a built in package installer for your use.<br/>
-__Alternatively, for a web based solution to rendering diagrams [ShareLaTeX](https://www.sharelatex.com) does package installation for you and doesn't require you to install anything.__
+__Alternatively, for a web based solution to rendering diagrams [ShareLaTeX](https://www.sharelatex.com) does package installation for you and doesn't require you to install anything.__<br/>
+These links only serve an introductory purpose.
+LaTeX is highly developed langauge with many packages more suited to your goals than what is presented.

 #### General Purpose
 https://www.youtube.com/watch?v=Y-kXtWdjtmw<br/>